 I usually lay my head down on my pillow for the first time at around 10pm.
 This is followed by many ups and downs.
 Get up.
 Go to the bathroom.
 Back down.
 Get up get a glass of water.
 Back down.
 Get up check my email, back down.
 Roll over.
 Play candy crush, etc. You get the idea.
 Lately I find it really hard to turn my brain off.
 Im sure many of you can relate.
 One minute I am thinking about whether my 3 year old will really suffer if I don’t put him into the most expensive preschool I can find that teaches 10 languages, fencing, and the basics of the culinary arts.
 The next minute I am wondering if my daughter is going to grow up to be one of those girls I saw walking past me at the mall yesterday… You know who I am talking about….one of THOSE girls.
 Well poop, now I REALLY cant sleep.
 Then I start thinking about my business.
 Why is it important to choose ME over the 19839874387 people with a DSLR camera and a Facebook page.
 How can I get my clients to understand how important these moments really are?
-How can I get them to click “contact me” after stumbling onto my investment page.
+How can I get them to click “contact me” after stumbling onto my investment page with possible bulging eyes.
 Its 1am and I think I just had an epiphany.

 Ok, so I admit it.
 I wasn’t the most enthusiastic bride.
 Don’t get me wrong I wanted to get married.
 After all, we had been together since we were 15 years old.
 I was ready.
 But that is what was important to me, a marriage.
 Not a wedding.
 I would have been ok marching over to city hall and signing a paper.
 But our families would have disowned us.
 So we did the wedding thing.
 Now, even though I wasn’t the bridezilla some were born to be, there 2 things I knew trumped the list of wedding to-dos.
 My dress… Well my dress had to be fabulous.
 I wanted to look beautiful for my husband to be.
 I wanted to take his breathe away as I walked down the aisle.
 So the dress was a deal breaker.
 I only went to one place.
 The best place I knew of.
 Kleinfeld’s.
 I bought the first dress I tried on.
 I tried on more than one, of course, but the first one was the one and we knew it immediately.

 The other deal breaker was my photographer.
 I wanted pictures to remember this day.
 And I wanted them to be good…. no, not just good.
 GREAT.
 This was the most important day of my life, wasn’t it?
 So it had to be captured forever so I could show my grandkids how much their Mem and Pop Pop loved each other (Im totally running with that.
 I don’t know what my grandkids will call us but I totally think we look like a Mem and Pop Pop).
 And they will say “Mem you looked so beautiful and Pop Pop was so handsome and you looked so happy!”
 Because we are.
 So I didn’t price shop.
 I went with who I knew was going to give us exactly what we wanted and make us feel comfortable.
-Martone.
+Alfonso Martone.
 Yes.
 It was going to be expensive but I didn’t even bat an eye at forking over thousands of dollars to capture the most important day in the history of our lives!
 Didn’t everyone?
 I mean wasn’t that pretty much status quo?
 I wasn’t going to trust this monumental day in the hands of an amateur.

 So we got married.
 And I wore my beautiful dress.
 And we had beautiful pictures taken.
 And they are in a beautiful album on my shelf.